antronerds/r2-training-courses/docs/Finding_structural_variants.md

 --------------
 While investigating the WGS data an interesting phenomenon was observed.
 In some tumor samples parts of the genome appeared to be riddled with structural variants, resulting in a shredded chromosomal structure.

+* Go to the overview page with circos plots.

 ---------
   ![](_static/images/R2d2_logo.png)**Can you spot an example of chromothripsis from the circos overview?**